PerceptiLabs/perceptilabs-operator/deploy/tools/description.md

-The PerceptiLabs operator creates and maintains PerceptiLabs Modelling, a visual tool for building and training AI models.
+The PerceptiLabs operator creates and maintains PerceptiLabs, a visual tool modelling for machine learning at warp speed.

+PerceptiLabs visual modelling tool provides a GUI for building, training, and assessing your models, while also enabling deeper development with code.
+You get faster iterations and better explainability of your results.

+For more information visit [http://perceptilabs.com](http://perceptilabs.com).

 # Features
-* **Fast modeling**: With PerceptiLabs Modelling's simple interface, you can design your models quickly
-* **Increased transparency**: The statistical dashboard increases your model's transparency during training.
-Get instant feedback on your models' outputs.
-* **Flexibility**: Execute any custom Python code in the built-in code editor.

-For more information visit [perceptilabs.com](http://perceptilabs.com).

-This operator defaults to demo mode.
-It will train models on the CPU only.
-Contact us for licensing at contact@perceptilabs.com to experience fully GPU-enabled training.
+**Fast modelling**
+Make changes, debug, and tune your model through the GUI of custom code editor where every component/layer is reprogrammable.
+Choose from multiple neural network models as well as classical AI methods.

+**Transparency of Model Performance and Results**
+Get instant feedback about your model's performance through the visualization of the architecture, to better review and understand the results.
+See real-time analytics in every operation and variable, and granular previews of output from each model component.

+**Flexibility**
+Customize your environment and statistics dashboard.
+Use high-level abstractions or low-level code.
+Execute any custom Python code or export a fully trained TensorFlow model to perform inference in your projects.

 # Installation Instructions

-For your convenience, we've included an example quickstart for running PerceptiLabs Modelling in demo mode.
+For your convenience, we've included an example quickstart for running PerceptiLabs in demo mode.

 ## Prepare your namespace

-Choose or create the namespace into which you'd like install PerceptiLabs Modelling.
+Choose or create the namespace into which you'd like install PerceptiLabs.
 For example:
 ```
 oc create namespace REPLACE_NAMESPACE
 ```